Do You Have To Have Car Insurance?

 Almost all states require you to carry the state minimum car insurance in order to register your car.
 If you do not have car insurance where it’s legally required, you may receive a fine, your driver’s license may be suspended or you may be sentenced to jail time.

 If you’re leasing a car, insurance is usually required by your lender.
-Most states require that leased and financed cars have liability coverage, comprehensive insurance and collision protection.
+Most states require leased and financed cars to have liability coverage, comprehensive insurance and collision protection.

 Failing to insure your car can lead to legal and financial repercussions.
 If you live in a state that requires auto insurance, and you are caught driving with a lapse in car insurance coverage, you could: